 Creating Custom Post Types

 Now that we know what custom post types are, let’s learn how to create them!
-There are several custom post type plugins out there, but for this post, we’re going to learn through Custom Post Type UI.
+There are several custom post type plugins out there, but for this post, we’re going to learn through Post Types Unlimited.

 - First things first, download the plugin and install it in your WordPress site.

-- From your WP admin panel navigate to CPT UI > Add/Edit Post Types.
+- From your WP admin panel navigate to Post Types > Add/Edit Post Types.

 Once added, you should see your new custom post type in your WP admin panel.
 At any point, you can go in and edit your custom post type, adjusting the additional labels and settings.